Skip to main content

 Log into your Contazen account and navigate to Settings → Invoice SeriesCreate a new series with a clear test identifier, for example:

-- Series name:
+• Series name: TEST

-- Starting number:
+• Starting number: 1

-TEST-{number}
+• Format: TEST-{number}

 2